-The Board of Managers recommends the approval of the appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2017.
-Grant Thornton LLP has been our independent registered accounting firm since 2003.
+The Board of Managers recommends the approval of the appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2018.
+Grant Thornton LLP has been the independent public registered accounting firm of one of our predecessors, Dorchester Hugoton, Ltd., since 1998 and the Partnership's independent registered public accounting firm since 2003..